AliceNN-ucdenver/Iasa/IASA-ATLAS-Program.md

 Welcome to a revolution in architect development.
 The IASA ATLAS (Architecture Teaching, Learning And Support) program transforms how organizations develop architectural talent through a groundbreaking approach: applying the proven teaching hospital model to technology architecture.

 By 2025, successful ATLAS organizations will achieve:
-- 25+ active teaching practices worldwide
+- 5+ active teaching practices worldwide
-- 1000+ CITA-F certified graduates
-- 500+ junior architects placed
-- 90% graduate employment rate
 - 30-40% reduction in architecture costs

 ## Table of Contents